Open-Autonomous-Systems/lidarlite_driver/README.md

 # lidarlite_driver

-ros wrapper for lidarlite code originally from https://github.com/jetsonhacks/JHLidarLite.git
+ros wrapper for lidarlite

+Migrating the repository I developed at the field robotics lab at NU to Open autonomous systems llc for sustained maintenance.

 known to work with lidarlite v2 and v3